REPRODUCTIVE SYSTEM OVERVIEW

 Without adequate hormonal supply, the reproductive tract would not be able to grow, develop or function.
 The following hormones are vital to ensure that all organs in the female reproductive system are functioning optimally:

-• Estrogen is the dominant hormone required to balance growth in the female reproductive tract and ensure that all of its functions are carried out.
-It is produced by follicular cells inside the ovaries, which contain pre-mature egg cells inside of them.
+- Estrogen is the dominant hormone required to balance growth in the female reproductive tract and ensure that all of its functions are carried out.
+It is produced by follicular cells inside the ovaries, which contain premature egg cells inside of them.
 Estrogen ensures that the endometrial cells in the uterus and the secretory cells in the vaginal canal grow and function optimally.
 A spike in estrogen initiates ovulation as well as the excessive proliferation of the uterine wall in order to prepare it for gestation[5].

-• Progesterone is required to balance the effects of estrogen and also contributes toward reproductive function.
-While estrogen stimulates growth of the endometrium, progesterone is required to maintain the endometrial vascular system and to ensure that the endometrium stops growing after ovulation, remaining intact should successful fertilization occur.
+- Progesterone is required to balance the effects of estrogen and also contributes toward reproductive function.
+While estrogen stimulates the growth of the endometrium, progesterone is required to maintain the endometrial vascular system and to ensure that the endometrium stops growing after ovulation, remaining intact should successful fertilization occur.
 Progesterone also maintains the endometrial lining of the womb during pregnancy and is key to sustaining a healthy immune function in the reproductive tract, especially when a developing fetus is present.[6]

-• Testosterone is also used in small amounts to service certain reproductive organs, such as the paraurethral gland, as well as to balance the effects of estrogen throughout the body as a whole, however the bulk of it is transformed into estrogen in the ovaries.
+- Testosterone is also used in small amounts to service certain reproductive organs, such as the paraurethral gland, as well as to balance the effects of estrogen throughout the body as a whole; however, the bulk of it is transformed into estrogen in the ovaries.
 In females, estrogen levels ought to be much higher than testosterone.
 These two hormones form an important ratio that, by contrast, is inverted in men.

 2. Development & Perpetuation of Female Characteristics